Ciyradyl/CiyradylMovieAPP/README.md

 **2. In the future;**

 - *Implementing "react-router-dom" and change the whole structure of the App.js with help of router technology.*
+- *Replacing the design of the category section with "active" styling.
-- *Adding a category section and fetching "genre_ids:" parameter from TMDB API to implement category management.*
+- *[DONE]Adding a category section and fetching "genre_ids:" parameter from TMDB API to implement category management.*
 - *[DONE] Generating a specific Navi.js file as a component and replacing the present one with Navi.js.
 Also detailing the Navbar with new features.*

 **3. How to start the project**